 These Bylaws may be amended, altered, changed, added to or repealed by the affirmative vote of the majority of the Board of Directors at any regular or special meeting called for that purpose if notice of the proposed amendment, alteration, change, addition or repeal is contained in the notice of the meeting.
 They may also be amended by a vote of a majority of the members voting in person or by proxy or by ballot at any Annual Meeting of the members called for that purpose; provided, however, that no amendments may be made to these Bylaws, which would contradict, restrict, or otherwise conflict with any of the restrictions recorded for Gaylord West included within the jurisdiction of this Association.

 In the event of a dissolution of the Association in accordance with the provisions of Act 162 of the Public Acts of 1982, Section 804, the assets of the Association shall be applied and distributed in accordance with Act 162 of the Public Acts of 1982, Section 855(a) and (b) and any remaining assets shall be distributed to the Township of Livingston, County of Otsego, State of Michigan.

-KNOW ALL MEN BY THISE PRESENTS: 1, the undersigned, the duly elected and acting Secretaiy of GAYLORD WEST PROPERTY OWNERS ASSOCIATION, a Michigan Corporation, do hereby certifr: That the within and foregoing Bylaws were adopted as the Bylaws of said Corporation on the day 2001, and that the same do now constitute the Bylaws of said Corporation.
+KNOW ALL MEN BY THESE PRESENTS: I, the undersigned, the duly elected and acting Secretary of GAYLORD WEST PROPERTY OWNERS ASSOCIATION, a Michigan Corporation, do hereby certify: That the within and foregoing By-laws were adopted as the By-laws of said Corporation on the 30h day of October 2001, and that the same do now constitute the By-laws of said Corporation.

-IN WITNESS WHEROF, I have hereunto subscribed my name this day of C)c4Db? ,2001.
+IN WITNESS WHEREOF, I have hereunto subscribed my name this 30th day of October, 2001.

 Michael T. Edwards